johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 In three days, as the King had said,

 **Note:** .dates

 **Tags:** dates
-[ "•	18. Éomer returns to Minas Tirith. " ]
-##  18 July 3019 [TOY]
-### [All]

 Éomer of Rohan came riding to the City, and with him came an éored of the fairest knights of the Mark.
 He was welcomed; and when they sat all at table in Merethrond, the Great Hall of Feasts, he beheld the beauty of the ladies that he saw and was filled with great wonder.
 And before he went to his rest he sent for Gimli the Dwarf, and he said to him: ‘Gimli Glóin’s son, have you your axe ready?’
 ‘Nay, lord,’ said Gimli, ‘but I can speedily fetch it, if there be need.’
 ‘You shall judge,’ said Éomer.
 ‘For there are certain rash words concerning the Lady in the Golden Wood that lie still between us.
 And now I have seen her with my eyes.’
 ‘Well, lord,’ said Gimli, ‘and what say you now?’
 ‘Alas!’ said Éomer.
 ‘I will not say that she is the fairest lady that lives.’
 ‘Then I must go for my axe,’ said Gimli.
 ‘But first I will plead this excuse,’ said Éomer.
 ‘Had I seen her in other company, I would have said all that you could wish.
 But now I will put Queen Arwen Evenstar first, and I am ready to do battle on my own part with any who deny me.
 Shall I call for my sword?’
 Then Gimli bowed low.
 ‘Nay, you are excused for my part, lord,’ he said.
 ‘You have chosen the Evening; but my love is given to the Morning.
 And my heart forebodes that soon it will pass away for ever.’

-[ "•	22.
-The funeral escort of King Théoden sets out. " ]
+**Note:** .post

+**Tags:** post

 At last the day of departure came, and a great and fair company made ready to ride north from the City.

 **Note:** .dates

 **Tags:** dates

-##  22 July 3019 [TOY]
-### [All]
 For the other Companions steeds were furnished according to their stature; and Frodo and Samwise rode at Aragorn’s side, and Gandalf rode upon Shadowfax, and Pippin rode with the knights of Gondor; and Legolas and Gimli as ever rode together upon Arod.
 In that riding went also Queen Arwen, and Celeborn and Galadriel with their folk, and Elrond and his sons; and the princes of Dol Amroth and of Ithilien, and many captains and knights.
 Never had any king of the Mark such company upon the road as went with Théoden Thengel’s son to the land of his home.

 Without haste and at peace they passed into Anórien, and they came to the Grey Wood under Amon Dîn; and there they heard a sound as of drums beating in the hills, though no living thing could be seen.
 Then Aragorn let the trumpets be blown; and heralds cried: ‘Behold, the King Elessar is come!
 The Forest of Drúadan he gives to Ghân-buri-Ghân and to his folk, to be their own for ever; and hereafter let no man enter it without their leave!’
 Then the drums rolled loudly, and were silent.